kvvloten/samba_integrations/sysvol_permissions/README.md

 # Setup

-**This setup should be executed on ONE of the Samba-DCs**, replication will take care of the others.

 Setup instructions are written for a Debian server.

 Ensure your sysvol replication does not execute `samba-tool ntacl sysvolreset`!